Top 6 Indexing Options for Your Portfolio in 2025

 Once you choose a brokerage, the next step is to choose the ETFs that represent: Canada; US; International; and, Bonds.
 If you want to keep it super simple, you can create an indexed global portfolio with only three ETFs:

-As you can see, the portfolio MER would be pretty low averaging between 0.14 to 0.30% depending on your weightings and the amount of XAW you are holding in your RRSP (withholding taxes).
-If you want more portfolio ideas, you can see more low-cost ETF portfolios here.
+As you can see, the portfolio MER would be pretty low averaging between about 0.15%, depending on your weightings and the amount of XAW you are holding in your RRSP (withholding taxes).

 After you’ve set-up your portfolio, you’ll need to periodically adjust your holdings so that it maintains your asset allocation – this is called rebalancing your portfolio.
 So if you want to have 25% in each of Canada/US/International/Bonds, at the end of the year, the ratio will likely be a bit off.
 For me, I like to rebalance when I add new money to the account.

 To make it even more simple with ETFs, Vanguard/iShares/BMO have introduced all-in-one ETFs that will eliminate the need to rebalance your portfolio.
 In a single ETF with a relatively low MER, you can have a globally diversified indexed portfolio.
 You simply need to pick the ETF that suits risk tolerance (bond %).
-More details on all-in-one ETFs here.
+Here’s some more details on Canadian all-in-one ETFs.

 The option of using a Robo-advisor is gaining traction for investors that want to be totally hands off.
 Essentially, the Robo-advisor will determine your risk tolerance via questionnaire and set your index bond/equity allocation accordingly.

-While a DIY portfolio may cost you between 0.14-0.3%/year in fees, expect a Robo-advisor to add at least another 0.4% onto that.
+While a DIY portfolio may cost you between 0.14-0.3% per year in fees, expect a Robo-advisor to add another 0.4% onto that.
 A big benefit of the Robo-advisor is that it will automatically rebalance for you on a regular basis and some will even give you financial planning advice.

 As with any balanced fund, there is no need to manually rebalance as the fund will take care of that for you.
-I like the simplicity of this solution, although it costs a little more than a low-cost Robo-advisor.
+I like the simplicity of this solution, although it costs more than a Robo-advisor.

 6. Your Defined Contribution Pension